-- Include a current list of species of conservation concern expected to occur in the assessment areas - For each species, provide federal (COSEWIC and SARA) and provincial (CDC List and Conservation Framework Rank) conservation status, expected occurrence timing (e.g., months; seasons), and general habitat associations (e.g., old forest; wetlands) - Describe the occurrence, distribution, population status, threats, and conservation goals for the following key wildlife species: grizzly bear, moose, Pacific marten, marbled murrelet, bats, western toad, and coastal tailed frog.
+- Include a current list of species of conservation concern expected to occur in the assessment areas. - For each species, provide federal (COSEWIC and SARA) and provincial (CDC List and Conservation Framework Rank) conservation status, expected occurrence timing (e.g., months; seasons), and general habitat associations (e.g., old forest; wetlands). - Describe the occurrence, distribution, population status, threats, and conservation goals for the following key wildlife species: grizzly bear, moose, Pacific marten, marbled murrelet, bats, western toad, and coastal tailed frog.
 Since it is not feasible to assess all wildlife species that may occur in the assessment areas, key wildlife species were selected because they represent a range of habitat types (e.g., old coniferous forest, wetlands) over various spatial and temporal scales (e.g., summer, winter) in the assessment areas.
-Key wildlife species also represent other wildlife species with overlapping habitat requirements and can be used as a proxy for assessing other species or species groups. - Describe project-specific baseline surveys completed for the marine terminal LAA, including a detailed description of the methods used and how the results helped to characterize existing conditions (e.g., filled an information gap; confirmed or refuted older information) - Describe the location, distribution, condition, and amount of suitable habitat that provides the seasonal and/or annual life requisites, using habitat suitability models based on TEM for grizzly bear (spring and fall feeding), moose (winter feeding and shelter), Pacific marten (year-round living), and marbled murrelet (breeding season).
-Describe the location, distribution, condition, and amount of suitable habitat for western toad (breeding) using TEM.
+Key wildlife species also represent other wildlife species with overlapping habitat requirements and can be used as a proxy for assessing other species or species groups. - Describe project-specific baseline surveys completed for the marine terminal LAA, including a detailed description of the methods used and how the results helped to characterize existing conditions (e.g., filled an information gap; confirmed or refuted older information). - Describe the location, distribution, condition, and amount of suitable habitat that provides the seasonal and/or annual life requisites, using habitat suitability models based on TEM for grizzly bear (spring and fall feeding), moose (winter feeding and shelter), Pacific marten (year-round living), and marbled murrelet (breeding season).
+Describe the location, distribution, condition, and amount of suitable habitat for western toad (breeding) using TEM. - Include an assessment for bats (summer roosting and winter hibernation), old forest songbird community (summer breeding), young forest songbird community (summer breeding), western toad (breeding and overwintering), and coastal tailed frog (year-round living) using a combination of quantitative and qualitative methods supported by TEM, existing data, and/or results from project-specific surveys in the marine terminal LAA. - Include a qualitative assessment of marine birds using five categories of marine birds that use similar habitat types (i.e., shorebirds, diving ducks, dabbling ducks, loons and cormorants, and alcids) that will be supported by existing data and results from project-specific surveys in the shipping RAA. - Describe the location, distribution, condition, and amount of "critical habitat" (e.g., as defined in a recovery strategy, conservation plan, or similar document). - Include a list of Ungulate Winter Ranges, Wildlife Habitat Areas, Wildlife Management Units, Grizzly Bear Population Units, Important Bird Areas, Bird Conservation Regions, or sanctuaries and the extent to which these overlap with the wildlife VC spatial boundaries.

-- Include a qualitative assessment for bats (summer roosting and winter hibernation) western toad (overwintering), and coastal tailed frog (year-round living) supported by TEM (including quantification of suitable wetland habitat), existing data, and/or results from project-specific surveys in the marine terminal LAA - Include a qualitative assessment of marine birds using four categories of marine birds that use similar habitat types (i.e., diving ducks, dabbling ducks, loons and cormorants, and alcids) that will be supported by existing data and results from project-specific surveys in the shipping LAA - Describe the location, distribution, condition, and amount of "critical habitat" (e.g., as defined in a recovery strategy, conservation plan, or similar document) - Include a list of Ungulate Winter Ranges, Wildlife Habitat Areas, Wildlife Management Units, Grizzly Bear Population Units, Important Bird Areas, Bird Conservation Regions, or sanctuaries and the extent to which these overlap with the wildlife VC spatial boundaries - Include a list or description of relevant wildlife and wildlife habitat management objectives as defined in Land and Resource Management Plans or Sustainable Resource Management Plans - Describe the location and relative importance or significance of wildlife habitat features (e.g., breeding colonies; travel corridors; mineral licks; protected nests; dens; roosts) - Describe any established conservation thresholds (e.g., as defined in a recovery strategy, conservation plan, or similar document) and whether these are exceeded at baseline (e.g., linear feature density; core security habitat; critical habitat) - Describe any relevant existing conditions from B.C.
-Cumulative Effects Framework reports - Provide reference to species of Indigenous cultural use and value - Describe available Indigenous or local knowledge related to wildlife
+- Include a list or description of relevant wildlife and wildlife habitat management objectives as defined in Land and Resource Management Plans or Sustainable Resource Management Plans. - Describe the location and relative importance or significance of wildlife habitat features (e.g., breeding colonies; travel corridors; mineral licks; protected nests; dens; roosts). - Describe any established conservation thresholds (e.g., as defined in a recovery strategy, conservation plan, or similar document) and whether these are exceeded at baseline (e.g., linear feature density; core security habitat; critical habitat). - Describe any relevant existing conditions from British Columbia Cumulative Effects Framework reports. - Provide reference to species of Indigenous cultural use and value. - Describe available Indigenous or local knowledge related to wildlife.

-The Application will include a description of the project interactions with wildlife, as identified in Table 6.4-1, following the methods outlined in Section 6.4.
+The Application will include a description of the project interactions with wildlife, as identified in Table 6.4.1, following the methods outlined in Section 6.4.

-The assessment of project residual effects on wildlife will follow the methods outlined in Section 6.4.3.
+The assessment of project residual effects on wildlife will follow the methods outlined in Sections 6.4 through 6.8.
 The Application will include: